Timing a Brachioplasty (Arm Lift) After Weight Loss

 When is the right time for a Brachioplasty after weight loss?

-Step 1: Reach a Healthy BMI
+Step 1: BMI

 Step 2: Maintain A Stable Weight

-Duration: Six months before an arm lift
+Duration: Six months before a brachioplasty

 Step 3: Wait for the Skin to Retract Naturally

-Duration: 12 months before an arm lift
+Duration: 12 months before an brachioplasty

 Step 4: Ask Your Doctor for a Referral

-Duration: 3 months before an arm lift
+Duration: 3 months before an brachioplasty

 If you have loose skin on your upper arm 12 months after losing weight and wish to have it removed, your next step is seeing your GP.
-A doctor will evaluate you and may refer you to a specialist surgeon who offers body contouring procedures such as arm lift surgery.
+A doctor will evaluate you and may refer you to a specialist surgeon who offers body contouring procedures such as brachioplasty surgery.
 Your specialist surgeon also requires a GP referral.
 A GP referral is generally valid for 12 months.

 Step 5: See a Specialist Surgeon